Lifwill/react-three/README.md

 I have decided to use vscode, I'm a big fan of this editor, for js development.
 I would recommend to use it.

+## Tips and issues

+### Activate shadows and canvas modification

+To activate shadows on the scene, you should add the shadows property to the canvas.
+But Be carefull that the page must be refreshed if you want to add or remove the shadows in the property.
+Later I realized that it should be done each time you modify a paremeter of the canvas

 ### old notes to clean

 use create-react-app